Meet Ana

 Outside in

-German by passport, globe-trotter by choice, Dr. Ana Lueneburger is a sought-after executive coach and leadership advisor with contagious energy and a flair for unlocking human potential.
+German by passport, globe-trotter by choice, Dr. Ana Lueneburger is a sought-after leadership advisor with contagious energy and a flair for unlocking human potential.
 Ana founded Fox Meets Owl Ltd., a global leadership advisory boutique, following a 15-year career with organisations such as Danone and The Boston Consulting Group.
 Today she works with senior leaders world-wide, either one-on-one or with the whole leadership team.

 Ana works best with determined leaders who want to grow and get results.
 Clients describe her as warm and intuitive, going about her work with creativity and humour.
 Her approach focuses on strengths, as this is where clients feel most energised and find the steepest learning curves.